Propylthiouracil use while Breastfeeding

 Little PTU passes into breastmilk and infant thyroid suppression does not occur with usual maternal dosages.
 The American Thyroid Association and others state that it is safe for nursing mothers to use propylthiouracil in dosages up to 300 mg daily in divided doses.
 Some authors have suggested that dosages up to 450 mg daily may be acceptable.
 Taking PTU doses right after nursing and waiting for 3 to 4 hours before nursing again should minimize the infant dosage.

 Rarely, agranulocytosis or liver toxicity might occur, and the infant should be watched for signs of infection and liver disease (e.g., bruising, jaundice).
 Monitoring of the infant's complete blood count and differential is advisable if there is a suspicion of a drug-induced blood dyscrasia.
-Some authors have recommended routine monitoring of the breastfed infant's thyroxine (T4) and thyrotropin (TSH) during maternal propylthiouracil use; however, no case of thyroid function alteration has been reported among infants exposed to PTU via breastmilk.
+Some authors have recommended routine monitoring of the breastfed infant's thyroxine (T4) and thyrotropin (TSH) during maternal propylthiouracil use.
+However, no case of thyroid function alteration has been reported among infants exposed to PTU via breastmilk and other sources state than routine monitoring of thyroid function is unnecessary.

 Maternal Levels.
 A woman (time postpartum not stated) given a single dose of 100 mg of propylthiouracil (PTU) excreted a total of 0.077% of the dose in her breastmilk in 24 hours.